int128/renovate-merge-bot/README.md

 <img width="920" alt="image" src="https://user-images.githubusercontent.com/321266/235568740-0d0418a2-f02b-49e1-ac4e-dd6a7aaed73e.png">

 If the commit status is unknown, Renovate does not merge it.
-For example, some workflow adds a commit using `GITHUB_TOKEN` which does not trigger GitHub Actions.
+For example, a workflow adds a commit using `GITHUB_TOKEN` which does not trigger GitHub Actions.

 <img width="920" alt="image" src="https://user-images.githubusercontent.com/321266/235568978-55c50732-ef6c-4e3d-986b-85da8757c941.png">